Student and Exchange Visitor Visas

 Eligibility Requirements

-• The sponsoring organization must be approved by the Department of State.
+• The program must be administered by a Department of State-approved sponsor.

-• The applicant must have a sufficient financial budget to afford his/her stay in the U.S..
+• The applicant must have sufficient English proficiency to participate successfully in the program.

 Family Members

-Show proof of acceptance to your new school
+• Providing proof of acceptance to the new program.

 Dedicated to You